Robust Bayesian Inference via Variational Approximations of Generalized Rho-Posteriors: Numerical Experiments

-We evaluated our approach on two benchmark datasets.
-The Ames Housing dataset \citep{de2011ames} contains 2,930 observations with 79 features, predicting log-transformed sale prices.
-The Abalone dataset \citep{nash1994population} has 4,177 samples with 8 physical measurements, predicting the number of rings.
+\paragraph{Correlated design with sparse parameters.} The second setting uses $n=100$ observations, $d=10$ correlated features with Toeplitz covariance $\Sigma_{jk} = 0.7^{|j-k|}$, and a sparse true parameter $\beta^*$ with five nonzero entries.
+Contamination uses two-sided Pareto noise with minimum magnitude $10$ and shape $1.5$.
+Figure~\ref{fig:correlated_results} shows OLS risk growing to over $150$ at $\varepsilon=10\%$, while the $\tilde{\rho}$-posterior remains below $4$.

-To assess robustness, we contaminate training labels by adding $\pm 15 \times \text{MAD}(Y)$ to a random $\varepsilon$-fraction of training points, where MAD is the median absolute deviation.
-Test data remains clean.
-We compare OLS, Huber regression with cross-validated parameter $\gamma$ similar to~\citet{hammouda2024outlier}, and the $\rho$-posterior with variational approximation.
-All hyperparameters are selected using median-based cross-validation for robustness.

-Figure~\ref{fig:realworld_results} shows test residual distributions at $\varepsilon=10\%$ contamination over 1000 trials.
-OLS produces heavy-tailed residuals, Huber regression reduces tail weight, and the $\rho$-posterior achieves comparable concentration.
-The results demonstrate that the PAC-Bayesian approach provides robustness competitive with established M-estimators in practical settings.
+\paragraph{Real-world datasets.} We evaluate on the Ames Housing dataset \citep{de2011ames} ($n=2{,}930$, $79$ features) and the Abalone dataset \citep{nash1994population} ($n=4{,}177$, $8$ features).
+Training labels are contaminated by adding $\pm 15 \times \mathrm{MAD}(Y)$ to a random $\varepsilon$-fraction; test data remains clean.
+We compare OLS, Huber regression \citep{hammouda2024outlier}, and the variational $\tilde{\rho}$-posterior.
+Figure~\ref{fig:realworld_results} shows test residual distributions at $\varepsilon=10\%$ over 1000 trials: the $\tilde{\rho}$-posterior achieves concentration competitive with Huber regression.

-These experiments demonstrate that the $\rho$-posterior's robustness, established theoretically and validated on simple models, extends effectively to realistic regression problems with varying complexity, dimensionality, and contamination patterns.
+These experiments confirm that the robustness established in Theorems~\ref{thm:pac-bayes-independent}--\ref{thm:variational-oracle} extends to practical settings with varying dimensionality and contamination patterns.